CANTUS-Project/api/source/resource_types.rst

 For "view" URLs, where ``id?`` makes part of the server-provided URL, user agents MUST form a full URL by substituting a resource's unique "id" value in that part of the URL.
-The full three-character ``id?`` string must be removed from the URL.
+The full three-character string, ``id?``, must be removed from the URL.
 Cantus API "id" values may consist of any alphanumeric character valid in a URL, plus hyphens and underscores.

 The following points also apply:

-- A resource's "id" MUST remain the same through the resource's lifetime.
+- A resource's "id" MUST NOT change through the resource's lifetime.
-- Changing attributes, properties, or data in a resource MUST NOT attempt to change the "id" field.
+- Changing attributes, properties, or data in a resource MUST NOT change the "id" field.
-- A resource's "id" field MAY be prefixed with an identifier indicating which database the holds the resources's authoritative copy.
+- A resource's "id" field MAY be prefixed with an identifier indicating which database holds the resources's authoritative copy.
 - The same "id" MAY or may not refer to "the same" resource when served by a different deployment of a Cantus server application.
 That is, the Cantus API does not guarantee uniqueness of "id" values